 8. Don’t smoke or stop smoking if you do.

 It ages you physically, creates lines in your face, dulls your skin, changes your voice.
 Not to mention the worst, its relation to lung cancer.
+The smell alone makes you feel bad if you think about it.
 Save yourself and those that love you.
-Stop.

 Most of all:

 10. Spend time with people who make you feel great doing things that make you feel great.
 Happiness radiates youth and vitality and is a lifetime youth serum.